Jeffersonian architecture: Monticello

 Located just outside Charlottesville, Jefferson's Virginia home and estate is situated on the summit of an 850 ft-high peak in the Southwest Mountains.
 Its name comes from the Italian for "little mountain."
 Jefferson began work on his original “Monticello” in 1768.
 He left his home in 1784 to serve as Minister of the United States to France.
 During his tenure in Europe, he had an opportunity to see some of the classical buildings with which he had become acquainted from his reading, as well as to discover the "modern" trends in French architecture that were then fashionable in Paris.
 His decision to remodel his own home may date from this period.
-In 1794, following his service as the first U.S. Secretary of State (1790–93), Jefferson began rebuilding his manor house based on the ideas he had acquired in Europe.
-The remodeling continued throughout most of his presidency (1801–09).
+In 1794, following his service as the first U.S. Secretary of State (1790–1793), Jefferson began rebuilding his manor house based on the ideas he had acquired in Europe.
+The remodeling continued throughout most of his presidency (1801–1809).

 Jefferson added a center hallway and a parallel set of rooms to the structure, more than doubling its area.
 He removed the second full-height story from the original house and replaced it with a mezzanine bedroom floor.
 The most dramatic element of the new design was an octagonal dome, which he placed above the West front of the building in place of a second-story portico.
-The room inside the dome was described by a visitor as "a noble and beautiful apartment," but it was rarely used—perhaps because it was hot in summer and cold in winter, or because it could only be reached by climbing a steep and very narrow flight of stairs.
+The room inside the dome was described by a visitor as "a noble and beautiful apartment," but it was rarely used—perhaps because it was hot in summer and cold in winter, or because it could only be reached by climbing a steep and narrow flight of stairs.
 The dome room has now been restored to its appearance during Jefferson's lifetime, with "Mars yellow" walls and a painted green floor, although safety regulations about use of the narrow stairs to the upper floors largely preclude visitors to Monticello from seeing the room.

 Monticello, along with the nearby University of Virginia, was designated a UNESCO World Heritage Site in 1987.